xbgmsharp/vuestic-postgsail/README.md

     - [ ] Fallback to localstorage is no internet
   - [ ] Implement global store username, token, cache: logs, moorages, stays
     - [ ] Implement offline mode
+  - [ ] Add env to include demo data
+    - [ ] load demo data in dev and env if error? or if no data?

 #### Pages: